groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/email-to-web.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert EMAIL to WEB in C#"
+    title_left: "Steps to Convert Email to Web in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the EMAIL file to WEB using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the Email file to Web using a few lines of code.

-        *   Create an instance of Converter class and load the EMAIL file with full path
+        *   Create an instance of Converter class and load the Email file with full path
         *   Create & set ConvertOptions for the web type
         *   Call Converter.Convert method and pass the full path and format (WEB) as parameter